connamara/quickfixn/tutorial/creating-an-application.md

 importantly, when application messages are received.

-**FromApp** - every inbound application level message will pass through this method, such as orders, executions, secutiry definitions, and market data.
+**FromApp** - every inbound application level message will pass through this method, such as orders, executions, security definitions, and market data.

 **FromAdmin** - every inbound admin level message will pass through this